Codex workflow repository guide

 • a support issue involving intermittent missed alerts.

-This is the fastest way to understand what codex-work-os is actually trying to do: not just generate text, but reshape noisy work into reusable outputs from multiple operational angles.
+This is the fastest way to understand what codex-work-os is trying to do: not just generate text, but reshape noisy work into reusable draft artifacts from multiple operational angles.

 Why NicheWorks publishes it

-NicheWorks publishes small, practical tools and workflow assets intended to be useful in real work. codex-work-os fits that model: it is not positioned as polished theory, but as a working repository asset that can keep improving through stronger examples, better structure, and clearer operational use.
+NicheWorks publishes small, practical tools and workflow assets intended to be useful in real work. codex-work-os fits that model as a working repository asset that can keep improving through stronger examples, better structure, and clearer operational use notes.

 FAQ